Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

-Hence, we will call the set $\{\delta \in (0,1) : \alpha<\delta\}$ the {\it GUE scales} by analogy with theorem~\ref{thm:Szego_2}.
-An interpretation of theorem~\ref{thm:MNS_CLT} is that the centered modified GUEs converge weakly at any scale $\delta>\alpha$ to a Gaussian process $\Xi_0$ on the real line with covariance
+Hence, we will call the set $\{\delta \in (0,1) : \alpha<\delta\}$ the {\bf GUE scales} by analogy with theorem~\ref{thm:Szego_2} below.
+The interpretation of theorem~\ref{thm:MNS_CLT} is that the centered modified GUEs converge weakly at any scale $\delta>\alpha$ to a Gaussian process $\Xi_0$ on the real line with covariance